rubiojr/risor-modules/echarts/echarts.md

 import { Callout } from 'nextra/components';

-# Charts
+# Echarts

 <Callout type="info" emoji="ℹ️">
 This module is not included with Risor.
 </Callout>

-The `charts` module exposes a simple interface to create charts, powered by the great [go-echarts](https://github.com/go-echarts/go-echarts) library.
+The `echarts` module exposes a simple interface to create charts, powered by the great [go-echarts](https://github.com/go-echarts/go-echarts) library.

 ## Functions